breadboard-ai/breadboard/packages/breadboard/docs/fodder/happy-path.md

 Voila!
 We have a board that reverses a string.

+(TODO: Point out that the debugger shows a new node.)

 As an additional exercise, we'll create another node type: a repeater.
 A repeater takes in a `text` port and a `number` port and returns the value of the `text` port repeated the numbers of times specified in the `number` port.

 Try writing it yourself.
 Or just copy it from here: